-Minolta Lenses – Is there an other camera you can put Minolta lenses on?
+"Is there an other camera you can put Minolta lenses on?"

 I am pretty certain that the Minolta AF and Konica Minolta AF lenses can be used with Sony's DSLR cameras.

 "Hi there, I have been asked to photograph a wedding for a friend of a friend.
 However she does not want the photos printed the client just wants them edited and put onto a CD so they can decided which photos they like and print the photographs themselves.
 I have no problem with this, but how do i go about copyright protection.
 I thought about adding a watermark only problem with this is that it will be present when they print them.
 Is there anyway i am able to copyright my photos on a CD but still allow my client to print themselves????
-Thanks, Nicole
+Thanks, Nicole"

 Hi Nicole, If you are handing over a CD/DVD of images for printing, I assume they are all high resolution?
 If you are doing that then I hope you have added the value of this to the price of shooting the wedding?

 If you want to embed copyright data into each image, you can do this individually with each file by adding it to the exif data.
 To do this, assuming you have Photoshop

 "I am thinking that storing photos on the hard drive on my computer is a possible dilemma waiting to happen.
-What experience have you had with services on line, i.e. Photo Bucket etc. and do you have any recommendations?
+What experience have you had with services on line, i.e. Photo Bucket etc. and do you have any recommendations?"

+Online storage by: Anonymous - Personally I would buy an external hard disk (only £65 at the moment for a 1 Terra-byte) which is worth every penny.
 If you have something more than special then copy it to a DVD as well, as a back up.
-This is the most secure way of ensuring your data is safe – and it stays very much in your possession!
+This is the most secure way of ensuring your data is safe and it stays very much in your possession!

+If it is just "non important" photos and the like, then I would say there is no problem.
 Personally, I am waiting for the price of solid state hard drives to come down and then I will be transferring all of my data to them.
 Solid state drives have no moving parts and are therefore safer with a longer lifespan by a long way…

-"When you use the sb-800, can you use any combination of shutter Speed and F-stop and let the flash do the needed light compensation to get a correct exposure?
+"When you use the sb-800, can you use any combination of shutter Speed and F-stop and let the flash do the needed light compensation to get a correct exposure?"